A perfect likeness.

 Houlihan: Wait a minute, is this stupid PA on?
 Klinger, you idiot!!

 Klinger: Major, no!
-It took me 3 hours to fix this thing- *SMASH*
+It took me 3 hours to fix this thing- (SMASH)

 Radar: Sir, do you suppose that sometime you could give us a talk about VD?

-"98 degrees plus 98 degrees equals 196 degrees."
+- "98 degrees plus 98 degrees equals 196 degrees."

-In one episode BJ pulls a prank on Hawkeye and Charles that involves Charles frequently getting pantsed and Hawkeye getting the blame and almost turned into a camp pariah.
+- In "Bottoms Up", BJ pulls a prank on Hawkeye and Charles that involves Charles frequently getting pantsed and Hawkeye getting the blame and almost turned into a camp pariah.
 When Hawkeye and Charles figure out what BJ is up to they fire back in grand style: they strip BJ while he's asleep, stick him and his cot in the nurses' tent and nail his blanket to the cot so that he can't use it to cover up.
 Then they fake an announcement of incoming wounded to ensure that BJ comes outside, where Hawkeye and Charles are lying in wait with an audience of nurses and enlisted, and a camera to capture it all for posterity.

-After being told by Klinger for the umpteenth time that I-CORPS won't replace her broken footlocker because it wasn't damaged in combat, Margaret calmly borrows Winchester's hunting rifle, walks inside her tent and then shoots said footlocker.
+- After being told by Klinger for the umpteenth time that I-CORPS won't replace her broken footlocker because it wasn't damaged in combat, Margaret calmly borrows Winchester's hunting rifle, walks inside her tent and then shoots said footlocker.

 Margaret: There I was, alone in my tent!
 Suddenly, a sniper leaped out at me, and fired two shots!
 Bang!
 Bang!
 Without hesitation, my valiant foot locker threw itself into the direct line of fire, giving its life that I might live!